davidsaltacc/shadowclient/info.md

 * compressed config file (unnecessary? yes. do I do it anyway? yes)
 * shadowclient settings are now in a setting screen
 * loading screen background color is configurable now
+* a few ui animations
+* added an actual icon, may or may not use in more places in the future
+* improved, now way better text input fields,
+* memory usage in shadowhud
+* add option to sort modules in clickGUI

 ### fixes:
 * fixed a lot of ui related bugs